-eduroam (education roaming) is the secure, world-wide roaming access service developed for the international research and education community. eduroam is available in more than 65 countries worldwide.
+eduroam (education roaming) is the secure, world-wide roaming access service developed for the international research and education community. eduroam is available in more than 100 countries and 17,000 locations worldwide.

 eduroam allows students, researchers and staff from participating institutions to obtain Internet connectivity across campus and when visiting other participating institutions by simply using their mobile device.1

-The Canadian Access Federation (CAF), managed and operated by CANARIE, is a member the eduroam global Wi-Fi federation.
-CAF currently supports more than 7 million eduroam logins per month.
+The Canadian Access Federation (CAF), managed and operated by CANARIE, is a member of the eduroam global Wi-Fi federation.
+CAF currently supports more than 10 million eduroam logins per month.

 Where Can I Roam in Canada?

 If your institution is a member of CAF that has deployed eduroam, you can roam at the Canadian institutions listed here:

 For students, research, and staff of educational and research institutions, eduroam provides seamless connectivity on a trusted wireless network at hundreds of participating sites around the world.
 If you can access your home institution’s network, you can access the eduroam network!

 For IT organizations of educational and research institutions, eduroam minimizes the operational impact of managing visiting users of your network. eduroam eliminates the need for creating temporary user accounts and relies on visitors’ home institution’s IT organization if technical support is required.

 When a user tries to log on to the wireless network of a visited eduroam-enabled institution, the user’s log-on request is sent to the user’s home institution.
 This is accomplished via a hierarchical system of authentication servers.
 The user’s home institution verifies the user’s credentials and sends the result to the visited institution.
 If the sign-on is successful, the user is granted access to the wireless network.
 Learn more about eduroam.

 To connect your institution to eduroam, your institution must first join the Canadian Access Federation (CAF).